clokey/PublicCode/MacOSXVirtualSerialPort/README.md

+#IMPORTANT NOTE

+This software has not worked since Mac OS X 10.7.
+It relied upon an Interface Builder plugin and a mode of authentication that is no longer supported in newer versions of Mac OS X. The code has been moved here to create a longer term archive of my open source code.
+The original Google code project has been removed.

+This application was always a wrapper around the socat command line tool.
+Therefore to achieve the same from the command line, download version 1.7.2 or newer of socat from [here](http://www.dest-unreach.org/)

+    sudo socat -d -d -d -d -lf /tmp/socat pty,link=/dev/master,raw,echo=0,user=matt,group=staff pty,link=/dev/slave,raw,echo=0,user=matt,group=staff

+Where /tmp/socat is the log file to write to, /dev/master and /dev/slave are the two ends of the virtual serial port pair and matt and staff are the user and group to use for the set up of either end of the pipe.

 #Virtual Serial Port Pair on Mac OS X

 Do you want to test your next Mac OS X-to-Arduino project without always having the Arduino available?
 Do you want to test you cool Processing application when your mate hasn't finished writing the Arduino sketch?
 Do you want to do test driven development of your Mac OS X based application without dependency on your microcontroller?
 If the answer to any of these questions is yes, then VirtualSerialPortApp is for you!